 If your client fails to respond to your calls, make extensive (but confidential) efforts to confirm that your client is safe.
 If your client has decided to drop the case, try to verify that your client has not been threatened or coerced.

-Develop a referral list including the National Domestic Violence Hotline [(800) 799-SAFE or (800) 787-3224 for hearing impaired service], local shelters, domestic violence programs, certified batterers’ intervention programs, and children’s programs.
+Develop a referral list including the National Domestic Violence Hotline [(800) 799-SAFE or (800) 787-3224 for hearing impaired service], local shelters, relationship abuse programs, certified batterers’ intervention programs, and children’s programs.
 Make referrals to clients and give them copies of the referral list if they have safe places to keep the copies.
 Allow clients to use your phone if necessary or initiate calls at your client’s request.

 - Call the police at 911 (or the local police emergency number) and ask for the dispatcher’s name.
 When the police respond, obtain the officer’s name and badge number.
 Your lawyer can use this information to follow up, locate a police report, or subpoena a witness.